10 tips to win more prizes on Instagram

-Instagram is a mobile app that isn’t widely used by most compers – which means the prize draws and competitions don’t usually get many entries!
+Instagram is a mobile app that still isn’t widely used by a lot of compers – which means the prize draws and competitions don’t usually get many entries!
 I’ve won lots of prizes using Instagram, including flights to New York, £1000 Selfridges vouchers and a lovely new Olympus camera.

 Here are my top tips for winning prizes on Instagram…